Looking for ways to change up your toddler’s playdough play? Check out these fun playdough prompts for toddlers for fresh new ideas!

 Valentine’s “Candy” Playdough Invitation

-Put that chocolate playdough to work with this choclate shop invitation to play.
+Put that chocolate playdough to work with this chocolate shop invitation to play.
 Using an empty box of chocolates, kids will whip up pretend sweets of their own for some sweetly inspired play.
-Get details on how to set up this amazing little preschool playdough center here.

 St. Patrick’s Day “Pot o’ Gold” Playdough